Ichapur: Civic administration

-Culture
+Demographics

-Ichapur is famous for its Krishno temple, known as 'Gobindo Mandir'.
-This temple is more than 300 years old, and is now governed by GSI.
-Recently a magazine “ইছাপুর বার্তা (Ichapur Barta)” based on socio-economical condition, local history, news and literature published from here.
+According to the 2011 Census of India, Ichapur had a total population of 5,999, of which 3,090 were males and 2,909 were females.

 Education

 Village has 2 primary schools and one higher secondary school.
 It also has a girls Secondary School.
 Ichapur Free Primary School is the oldest Primary School in this locality.
 It is more than 150 Years old.
 Iswar Chandra Vidyasagar paid a visit in this school.
 Ichapur High School, a Co Ed School of this area is a leading School of this subdivision.
 In 2011, it has been announced as Model Resource Centre of Gaighata Block by the Sarva Sikhsha Mission.
 More than 1200 students study in this school.
 Besides normal secondary and Higher secondary section, it also provides Tailoring, Health Worker and Telephone Mobile Repairing courses which are done for VIII pass persons.
 Recently Rabindra Mukta Vidyalaya, an approved body of Govt. of West Bengal has recognized it as a study centre for Madhyamik.